MurphyPone/murphypone.github.io/src/content/strong-eventual-consistency.md

 Suppose we have several servers spread across the world – in warzones, hotbeds of natural disaster, and other areas prone to network outages like my mom's basement whenever I hop on the sticks in Warzone: say Aleppo, Abescon, and Alexandria.

 We have the simple task of utmost importance: track the highest value observed by any of the severs (my killstreak 😤 😤) across our shared database.
-Our goal is to provide a protocol with properties of commutativity, associativty, and idempotency.  (this all sounds _awfully functional to me_).
+Our goal is to provide a protocol with properties of commutativity, associativity, and idempotency.  (this all sounds _awfully functional to me_).

 In this trivial example, a merge function like $max(a,b)$ satisfies our needs.
 Within each replica, if $a < b$, we can ignore, dismiss, discard value $a$ in favor of $b$.
 After each update, a replica will broadcast to all its peers indicating that a new maximum value has been observed (loadout drop is inbound).
 These updates will converge on the system's known maximum value.
-This is similar to the common leader election algorithm, except in this case, the updates are continuous, whereas an election has a discrete _end_ once all votes are caster and tallied, wherease this system can always observe a new, higher value.
+This is similar to the common leader election algorithm, except in this case, the updates are continuous, whereas an election has a discrete _end_ once all votes are caster and tallied, whereas this system can always observe a new, higher value.

 Each server keeps track of the highest observed value for itself _as well as_ for all other replicas, and updates those counters indexed by replica.
 For example, Server A's internal count might be: